-Since Harold Naugler's 1983 RAMP Study, the issue of the appraisal of electronic records has been at the forefront of archival writings.
-Reading this literature, the general consensus appears to be that the values and criteria of appraisal have not changed, but the methodology must be adapted to the new circumstances.
-More specifically, archival writers agree that appraisal needs to be conducted early in the records' life-cycle and more than once, and that it must involve a variety of professionals, including information technology specialists and the creators of the records.
+Since Harold Naugler's 1983 RAMP Study, the issue of the appraisal of electronic records has been at the forefront of archival writings.1 Reading this literature, the general consensus appears to be that the values and criteria of appraisal have not changed, but the methodology must be adapted to the new circumstances.
+More specifically, archival writers agree that appraisal needs to be conducted early in the records' life-cycle and more than once, and that it must involve a variety of professionals, including information technology specialists and the creators of the records.2

 However, no part of this literature has concerned itself with the authenticity of electronic records.
-Yet, authenticity does represent a great challenge for the appraiser.

-In 1922, Sir Hilary Jenkinson identified "authenticity" as one of the characteristics of archival material, and linked it to the procedures of creation, maintenance and preservation.
-Archival documents are trustworthy as statements of fact because those who generate them need to rely on them for action or reference, and they are trustworthy as records because that same need of the creator and its legitimate successor ensures that proper guarantees are put into place to keep them intact over time, both in the short and the long term.
-With electronic records, a presumption of authenticity based on the reliance on them by their creator and on unbroken custody is no longer possible.
-Because of their manipulabilty, vulnerability and fragility, the authenticity of electronic records is constantly at risk, especially when they are transmitted across space and time and when they are migrated from an obsolescent system to a new one.
-Thus, authenticity cannot be considered a characteristic of all electronic records, but only of those whose processes of creation, maintenance and preservation respect certain pre-established authenticity requirements.
+Yet, authenticity does represent a great challenge for the appraiser, who must be certain that the records acquired by the archival program or institution are indeed what they purport to be.
+Such an assumption could be easily made with records on traditional medium if their creator relied on them in the course of his affairs and if their unbroken custody was documented, but, with electronic records, this is no longer possible.3 Because of their manipulabilty, vulnerability and fragility, the authenticity of electronic records is constantly at risk, especially when they are transmitted across space and time and when they are migrated from an obsolescent system to a new one.
+Thus, authenticity can only be presumed for records whose processes of creation, maintenance and preservation respect certain pre-established authenticity requirements.
 In all other cases, authenticity must be verified.

-The discussion that follows is based on the findings of the InterPARES (International research on Permanent Authentic Records in Electronic Systems) project, a collaborative, multidisciplinary research endeavour aimed at developing the theoretical and methodological knowledge necessary for the long-term preservation of the authenticity of electronic records.
-It will focus on the work of the Authenticity Task Force, which articulated authenticity requirements, of the Appraisal Task Force, which developed an appraisal methodology, and of the Preservation Task Force, which, in the process of developing its preservation methodology, formulated some of the preservation concepts illustrated in this paper.5
+The discussion that follows is based on the findings of the InterPARES (International research on Permanent Authentic Records in Electronic Systems) project, a collaborative, multidisciplinary research endeavour aimed at developing the theoretical and methodological knowledge necessary for the long-term preservation of the authenticity of electronic records.4